Get the Marcus mobile banking app

 What we’ll cover:

-• With a Traditional IRA, you contribute pre-tax dollars and your money grows tax-deferred until retirement
+• With a Traditional IRA, you contribute with pre-tax dollars and your money grows tax-deferred until retirement.

-• With a Roth IRA, you pay taxes on money you contribute today, but withdrawals in retirement are tax-free
+• With a Roth IRA, you contribute with after-tax dollars, but withdrawals in retirement are tax-free once certain conditions are met.

-Both Traditional and Roth IRAs could help you save money for the future while potentially offering some tax advantages.
+Both Traditional and Roth IRAs can help you save money for the future while offering potential tax advantages.

-With IRAs, like all retirement accounts, the goal is the same: You put money into that account (contributions), that money generally grows over time (earnings), and then you take that money out (withdrawals) in retirement.
+With IRAs, like all retirement accounts, the goal is the same: You put money into the account (contributions), that money is allowed to grow over time (your potential earnings), and then you take that money out in retirement (withdrawals).

-When it comes to taxes, here’s the main difference between a Roth vs. Traditional IRA:
+When it comes to taxes, here’s the key difference between a Traditional and Roth IRA:

-• With a Roth IRA, you contribute money that you’ve already paid taxes on, and your withdrawals in retirement are tax-free.
+• With a Roth IRA, you contribute money that you’ve already paid taxes on (after-tax dollars), and your withdrawals in retirement are tax-free once certain conditions are met.

 Traditional IRA